Serhiy-K/TFTGLCDAdapter/README.md

 Firmware for TFT GLCD Adapter created with CoIDE.

-Hardware directory include pcb-project for this adapter created in Altium Designer and real photos.
+Hardware directory include pcb-project for this adapter created in Altium Designer, gerber files and real photos.

 Discussion about this TFT GLCD Adapter and my realization Smoothieboard you may find on https://www.radiokot.ru/forum/viewtopic.php?f=25&t=162580